vhuynen/CubeCell-AB01-LoRaWAN-Helium-Mailbox-Notifier/README.md

 This project uses an **HelTec AB01** LoRaWAN module to send data over an LoRaWAN Gateway when WiFi is out of range.
 I use an [Helium Gateway](https://www.helium.com/) from the **People's Network** in order to forward packets over Helium Network which send data to [AWS IoT Core](https://aws.amazon.com/iot-core/) (MQTT) or [Pipedream](https://pipedream.com/) (HTTP) and more.
 LoRaWAN is a bidirectional protocol useful when you need to send few data over long distance (several miles) from low-power and low-bandwidth IoT.

-The compromise over this kind of architecture is that you can't send heavy payload as you can do over WiFi and finally the data must be be treated over third-part system.
+The compromise over this kind of architecture is that you can't send heavy payload as you can do over WiFi and finally the data must be treated over third-part system.